 - Heart disease: This can be brought on by a number of things.
 The first, as already mentioned, is obesity.
 The second is by parasites known as heartworms.
 These are spread by mosquito bites, and they can be particularly painful, even fatal, to a dog.
 If you are looking at getting a pit bull that is older than seven months, the first thing you should do is go to a vet to get it tested for heartworms.

 If positive, the dog will be assessed for the severity of the issue and appropriate treatment administered.
 This usually comes in the form of two injections which, by the way, are not cheap.

 You may also be feeding it quite well, but a pit bull is still a dog.
-It needs plenty of exercise to keep it healthy, and engaged enough to stop it from destroying your house due to boredom.
+It needs plenty of exercises to keep it healthy and engaged enough to stop it from destroying your house due to boredom.

 As long as you understand the risks and take care of them during their senior years, a Pitbull can be an excellent companion for your family.
 I hope now you know how long does a Pitbull live?
 If you have any questions about caring for your dog in old age, feel free to contact us!
 We’ll help answer all of your questions so that you know what to expect when it comes time to say goodbye.

 - How to Get Your Dog to Stop Barking

 - Dog Coughing up Blood